+Other long-term liabilities were \$2.1 million and \$2.2 million for the years ending December 31, 2013 and 2012, respectively.
+Included in other long-term liabilities are financing obligations of \$0.2 million and \$0.5 million, respectively, for the years ending December 31, 2013 and 2012.
+As of December 31, 2013 and 2012, we recorded \$0.7 million and \$0.1 million in other long-term liabilities related to uncertain income tax positions (see Note 8, Income Taxes).
 Certain operating leases for the Company's regional office facilities contain a restoration clause that requires the Company to restore the premises to its original condition.
-As of December 31, 2012 and 2011, accrued restoration costs related to these leases amounted to \$0.5 million and \$0.4 million, respectively.
-At December 31, 2012 and 2011, the Company also recorded a long-term liability for an estimated defined benefit obligation related to a non-U.S. defined benefit plan for its Japan operations of \$0.7 million and \$1.3 million, respectively.
-The decline in the estimated defined benefit obligation related to the recognition of a prior service benefit resulting from the amendment to its non-U.S. defined benefit plan dated July 1, 2012.
+As of December 31, 2013 and 2012, accrued restoration costs related to these leases amounted to \$0.2 million and \$0.5 million, respectively.
+At December 31, 2013 and 2012, the Company also recorded a long-term liability for an estimated defined benefit obligation related to a non-U.S. defined benefit plan for its Japan operations of \$0.6 million and \$0.7 million, respectively (See Note 10, Employee Benefit Plans).

-Revenue Recognition
+Revenue Recognition and Deferred Commissions

 The Company's revenue is derived from sales of individual products, sales of its starter and renewal packs, and shipping fees.
-Substantially all of the Company's product and pack sales are made to independent associates at published wholesale prices and to members at discounted published retail prices.
+Substantially all of the Company's product and pack sales are made to associates at published wholesale prices and to members at discounted published retail prices.
 The Company records revenue net of any sales taxes and records a reserve for expected sales returns based on its historical experience.

 The Company recognizes revenue from shipped packs and products upon receipt by the customer.
 Corporate-sponsored event revenue is recognized when the event is held.
 The Company defers certain components of its revenue.
-At December 31, 2012 and December 31, 2011, the Company's deferred revenue was \$1.5 million and \$1.6 million, respectively, and consisted primarily of revenue received from: (i) sales of packs and products shipped but not received by the customers by period end; and (ii) prepaid registration fees from customers planning to attend a future corporate-sponsored event.
+At December 31, 2013 and December 31, 2012, the Company's deferred revenue was \$6.4 million and \$1.5 million, respectively.
+During the third quarter of 2013, the Company started a loyalty program through which customers earn loyalty points from qualified automatic orders, which can be applied to future purchases.
+The Company defers the dollar equivalent in revenue of these points until the points are applied or forfeited.
+The deferred revenue associated with the loyalty program at December 31, 2013 was \$5.5 million.
+Deferred revenue consisted primarily of: (i) sales of packs and products shipped but not received by the customers by the end of the respective period; (ii) revenue from the loyalty program; and (iii) prepaid registration fees from customers planning to attend a future corporate-sponsored event.
+In total current assets, the Company defers commissions on (i) the sales of packs and products shipped but not received by the customers by the end of the respective period and (ii) the loyalty program.
+Deferred commissions were \$2.7 million and \$0.6 million at December 31, 2013 and December 31, 2012, respectively.